-Our Real Estate and Property solicitors have an unrivaled level of expertise, knowledge and experience and are market leaders in the implementation of various Tax Planning products for both companies and individuals.
+Our Real Estate and Commercial Property solicitors have an unrivaled level of expertise, knowledge and experience and are market leaders in the implementation of various Tax Planning products for both businesses and individuals.

 Tax Planning might be considered as getting the best possible deal available within the law.
 It is a highly specialised area mainly practiced by a small number of specialised firms of tax consultants and tax barristers in the UK.
 We have developed close relationships with the majority of these professionals and are able to offer clients a well rounded and complete service.